Tsum Valley Trek

 Day 13: Mu Gompa - Rachen Gompa (3,240m)

 From Mu Gumba, the trail leads to Rachen Gumba, a nunnery located in the Shiar Khola Valley at the foothills of the Nepal-Tibet border.
-Established in 1905 AD, Rachen Gumba is one of the largest nunneries in the Tsum Valley and is home to nuns from the Ngak-pa sect, who observe a vegetarian lifestyle.
+Established in 1905 AD, Rachen Gumba is one of the largest nunneries in the Tsum Valley and is home to nuns from the Ngak-pa sect who observe a vegetarian lifestyle.
 The nunnery boasts one thousand clay statues of Avalokiteshwara, a beautifully carved throne and pillar, and a large prayer wheel.
 The interior is adorned with richly painted murals depicting Buddhist history and teachings.

 Day 14: Rachen Gompa - Gumba Lungdang (3,200m)

-Descend down a narrow trail along the Shiar Khola and cross the bridge to reach Dhumje (2440m), a village with a Tibetan herbal medicine clinic and school.
+Descend a narrow trail along the Shiar Khola and cross the bridge to reach Dhumje (2,440m), a village with a Tibetan herbal medicine clinic and school.
 Climb steeply on a rugged trail through pine and rhododendron forests until you reach a mani wall with prayer flags.
 The trail is narrow and exposed but eventually leads to Gumba Lungdang (3,200m), a small nunnery perched on a ridge surrounded by beautiful rhododendrons.
-With 40 nuns in residence, the gompa offers intense worship from 6.00-7.30 pm each night and boasts stunning mountain views in all directions.
+With 40 nuns in residence, the gompa offers intense worship from 6:00–7:30 pm each night and boasts stunning mountain views in all directions.
 Our nine trips to Nepal highlight this as the absolute highlight.

 Day 15: Hike to Ganesh Himal Base Camp (4,200m, 6hrs)